For our PhD and MRes Degrees, we accept applicants from a wide variety of backgrounds.

 If you're awaiting final undergraduate degree results, copies of all current degree transcripts, CV, Supporting Statement and two academic references will be required to assess your suitability for the programme in the meantime.

-Note - for MSc Civil Engineering with Industrial Placement applicants, this course starts in January, and therefore it is advised applications are submitted before end November for international students, or end December for home/EU applicants.
+Note for January Intake students, and it is advised applications are submitted before end November for international students, or end December for home/EU applicants.

 Supporting documentation should be uploaded as individual attachments via the Pegasus online application system.

 If you have any difficulties with uploading your documents, you can contact a member of the Department's admissions team by clicking on the Messaging Service link within the online application system.

 Funding for Home students is now available for all our Department's MSc courses.
 This is in the form of a universal student loan entitlement of up to £10,000 for all eligible one year full-time taught postgraduate students.
 This comprises a tuition fee loan up to £5,500 and a non-income assessed living cost loan of £4,500.

 Part-time MSc students studying over two years can apply for tuition fee loan of up to £5,500 pro rata.

 Further details are available via Student Awards Agency Scotland website.